quentinmaisonneuve/SimpleGPUAlert/README.md

 Once it's done open a command prompt and type :
 `java -jar SimpleGPUAlert.jar {path to configuration.properties}`

-Note : you can also start it like that `java -jar SimpleGPUAlert.jar` but you will need to have a file named 'configuration.properties' in the same folder as the jar file.
+Note : you can also start it like that `java -jar SimpleGPUAlert.jar` but you will need to have your configuration file named 'configuration.properties' in the same folder as the jar file.

+### Docker

+Work in progress...

 ## Configuration

+You can find an example of a configuration file [here](src/main/resources/configuration.properties)

 ### Global properties

 `NOTIFICATION_CHANNEL`

 Channels of notification separate by a comma (available channels : DESKTOP, DISCORD, MAIL, TELEGRAM, TWITTER, WEB_REQUEST | more to come)

 If there is more than one channel for notification, notification are send by order on the list

 `LOCALE`

-Known locale that's actually working : DE, ES, FR, IT, NL, UK You can check if a locale is available with the link below and by replacing the %s by your locale :
+Known locale that's actually working : DE, ES, FR, IT, NL, UK

+You can check if a locale is available with the link below and by replacing the %s by your locale :

 Example for France : https://api.store.nvidia.com/partner/v1/feinventory?skus=FR&locale=FR

 `NVIDIA_API_LINK`